maxbruening/talon_german/README.md

 ## Dependencies
 This is a plug-in for Talon Voice (https://talonvoice.com/).
+Requires the [talon beta](https://www.patreon.com/lunixbochs) subscription for its support of additional speech engines.

 ## Setup
 * download the newest German language model from [alphacephei][alphacephei] into `~/.talon/vosk/`: